 Natural Pesticide

 You may have encountered a couple of chicken owners who can attest that being an organic pesticide is one benefit and use of the diatomaceous earth.
-All you need to do is to sprinkle it on the floor, walls, or all over each coop to keep out any pests from lingering around your poultry.
+All you need to do is sprinkle it on the floor, walls, or all over each coop to keep out any pests from lingering around your poultry.
 DE is only effective when it comes in contact with pests to slay them.

 Natural Dewormer